Respiratory Syncytial Virus

 Once you get a prescription, you would then buy the vaccine at your pharmacy and either get the shot there (if the pharmacy administers the vaccine) or take it back to your doctor or other primary care provider to get the shot.

 Administration costs may vary for pharmacists and primary care providers.
-Before you get your prescription and shot, talk to your pharmacy and primary care provider to understand the clinic policies and related costs and if you wish you receive it at the pharmacy, to confirm they administer the shot.
+Before you get your prescription and shot, talk to your pharmacy and primary care provider to understand the clinic policies and related costs, and, if you wish you receive it at the pharmacy, to confirm they administer the shot.

 The ministry does not reimburse people for any vaccines purchased at the pharmacy.